RaphaelIT7/gmod-holylib/README.md

 #### bf_read bitbuf.CopyReadBuffer(bf_read buffer)
 Copies the given buffer into a new one.
 Useful if you want to save the data received by a client.

+#### bf_read bibuf.CreateReadBuffer(string data)
+Creates a read buffer from the given data.
+Useful if you want to read the userdata of the instancebaseline stringtable.

 ### bf_read
 This class will later be used to read net messages from HLTV clients.